Difegue/DoujinSoft/README.md

 ## Deploying

+You can deploy the provided [Docker image](https://hub.docker.com/r/difegue/doujinsoft) by mapping a volume to /home/doujinsoft

 Get the [release WAR](https://github.com/Difegue/DoujinSoft/releases) (or just build it with maven from the sources)
 Edit your tomcat context to specify your data directory:
 ```